Şeyh Muslihiddin: Life and career

 In Istanbul, Mustafa was hosted by the imam of the Zeyrek Mosque.
 He attended the discourses on tafsir (Quranic exegesis) given by Ebussuud Efendi after every week’s Friday prayers.
-An explanation given by Mustafa during a discussion was noticed by Ebussuud, and the latter asked the former about his background.
+An explanation given by Mustafa during a discussion was noticed by Ebussuud, who asked him about his background.
 When he came to know about the accusations against Mustafa, Ebussuud talked to the grand vizier and had the charges retracted.
 Mustafa later met the grand vizier himself, who was impressed by him.
-Heeding the advice of the grand vizier, he brought his family to Istanbul and received an appointment as the sheikh of the Sufi lodge at the Küçük Ayasofya Mosque (the Little Hagia Sophia). Şeyh Muslihiddin held this appointment till his death.
+Heeding the advice of the grand vizier, he brought his family to Istanbul and was appointed as the sheikh of the Sufi lodge at the Küçük Ayasofya Mosque (the Little Hagia Sophia). Şeyh Muslihiddin held this appointment till his death.
 Aziz Mahmud Hudayi, another Ottoman Sufi, attended his talks as a student.
-He was also followed by many powerful people, chief among them Sultan Suleiman the Magnificent and Sokollu Mehmed Pasha. Şeyh Muslihiddin was also patronized and followed by the Ottoman princess Ismihan Sultan, the wife of Sokollu Mehmed Pasha.
+He was also followed by many powerful people, chief among them Sultan Suleiman the Magnificent and grand vizier Sokollu Mehmed Pasha. Şeyh Muslihiddin was also patronized and followed by Ottoman princess Ismihan Sultan, the wife of Sokollu Mehmed Pasha.

 Ali Dede Bošnjak, one of his disciples, completed his Seyru Süluk under his guidance.
 Both Şeyh Muslihiddin and Ali Dede belonged to the Cemaliyye branch of the Khalvati order, which was formed by those who followed the teachings of Cemal Halvetî.
 The relationship between the Khalvati order and the Ottoman dynasty continued to grow during the lifetimes of both Şeyh Muslihiddin and Ali Dede.
-The Ottoman historian Gelibolulu Mustafa Ali had sent his historical accounts to Sokollu Mehmed Pasha through Şeyh Muslihiddin, and had requested an appointment as a katib (secretary), but he was rejected. Şeyh Muslihiddin was reportedly part of a group of scholars which met regularly and debated under the leadership of Ebussuud Efendi.
+Ottoman historian Gelibolulu Mustafa Ali had sent his historical accounts to Sokollu Mehmed Pasha through Şeyh Muslihiddin, and had requested an appointment as a katib (secretary), but he was rejected. Şeyh Muslihiddin was reportedly part of a group of scholars which met regularly and debated under the leadership of Ebussuud Efendi.
 Some other members of this group were Aşık Çelebi, Bâkî, Kınalızâde Hasan Çelebi, Abdülkadir Şeyhî Efendi, Hoca Sadeddin Efendi, Bostanzade Mehmed Efendi, Sunullah Efendi, Merkez Efendi and Ümmi Sinan.

 Siege of Szigetvár

-According to historical accounts, Şeyh Muslihiddin and Sokollu Mehmed Pasha had persuaded Sultan Suleiman to participate in the siege of Szigetvár, in order to discharge his obligation of a last campaign of jihad.
+According to historical accounts, Şeyh Muslihiddin and Sokollu Mehmed Pasha persuaded Sultan Suleiman to participate in the siege of Szigetvár, in order to discharge his obligation of a last campaign of jihad.
 According to a legend, Sultan Suleiman decided he had to go to Szigetvár after he had a dream of Şeyh Muslihiddin telling him to do so.
-The Süleymannâme, written by the Ottoman historian Karaçelebizade Abdülaziz Efendi, states that Şeyh Muslihiddin had a dream where Prophet Mohammad had condemned Sultan Suleiman for not joining the jihad campaign.
+The Süleymannâme, written by Ottoman historian Karaçelebizade Abdülaziz Efendi, states Şeyh Muslihiddin had a dream where Prophet Mohammad condemned Sultan Suleiman for not joining the jihad.
 When he told the Sultan about this dream, the Sultan decided to join the campaign.
-The 18th-century Ottoman historian Joseph von Hammer-Purgstall says Şeyh Muslihiddin had criticized Sultan Suleiman for not participating in the jihad.
-It is probable that Şeyh Muslihiddin was expressing the discontent of the general public or the janissaries at the Sultan not participating, as a member of a group the grand vizier was actually leading.
+Ottoman historian Joseph von Hammer-Purgstall says Şeyh Muslihiddin had criticized Sultan Suleiman for not participating in the jihad.
+It is probable Şeyh Muslihiddin was expressing the discontent of the general public or the janissaries at the Sultan not participating, as a member of a group the grand vizier was actually leading.